Residents were startled recently to see an engine pulling several rail cars crossing South Broad Street.

 When a tunnel was built at the north end of Lookout Mountain in the early 1900s, this new Southern Railway route followed part of the old Belt Line section starting just above Alton Park Boulevard.
 The TAG line also followed this old route into town, veering off the Belt Line route just east of Alton Park Boulevard.
 This would become the main line through town.

-There is a line still intact that veered off the main Belt Line track at St. Elmo Avenue.
+There is a line still intact that veered off the main Belt Line track at St. Elmo Avenue toward the J.H.
+Allison packing plant.
 The rails split in the middle of the road.
-This spur went along Chattanooga Creek in the direction of Lookout Mountain.
+This spur went along Chattanooga Creek.
 The rails still remain, but the line is grown up in briers.